$\mathcal{N}=2$ SYK models with dynamical bosons and fermions: Spectrum of low-lying operators

 \section{Spectrum of low-lying operators}

-{\allowdisplaybreaks In order to understand the IR dynamics of the model, we find the spectrum of physical excitations around conformal solutions.
+In order to understand the IR dynamics of the model, we find the spectrum of physical excitations around conformal solutions.
 For simplicity, we present the full derivation only for superconformal solutions, while we describe the non-supersymmetric case at the end.
+The goal in this section is first to ensure that the Schwarzian action is present in the spectrum of near-conformal corrections, and then to investigate when it is dominant at low energies, as expected in gravitational models.
+Another feature that we expect and verify in these models is the presence of ``soft modes'' associated to the $U(1)$ flavor and R symmetries.
+The flavor current is part of the ``$\mathcal{N}=2$ current multiplet'', while the R-symmetry is part of the Schwarzian multiplet.
+Although the current modes are technically lower-energy than the Schwarzian modes, they are compatible with a gravitational interpretation.